seblutz/JointFormer/README.md

 # JointFormer

-This repository is based on the SemGCN repository.
+This is the official repository of our paper [Jointformer: Single-Frame Lifting Transformer with Error Prediction and Refinement for 3D Human Pose Estimation](https://arxiv.org/abs/2208.03704) published at ICPR2022.
+This repository is based on the [SemGCN](https://github.com/garyzhao/SemGCN) repository.
+Please refer to their readme or to [VideoPose3D](https://github.com/facebookresearch/VideoPose3D) to setup the training data.

 ## Trained weights